How to Become an Army Financial Management Technician

-Like all branches of service, the Army puts many of its own soldiers to work making sure the “green machine” keeps its greenbacks in order.
-Financial Management Technicians at home and abroad handle all manner of accounting for the Army, including pay, bookkeeping, purchasing, and audits.
-They are the bean-counters, the budget analysts, and most importantly, the paymasters.
+Like all branches of service, the U.S. Army puts many of its own soldiers to work making sure finances are in order.
+Financial management technicians at home and abroad handle all manner of accounting for the Army, including pay, bookkeeping, purchasing, and audits.

-After Basic, the Army trains new recruits for this occupation in the basics of accounting, pay, budgets, and financial analysis.
-Army skill training doesn’t result in any special certifications but does put soldiers in a good position to develop their skills and qualifications through on-the-job experience and additional off-duty education.
+After basic training, the Army trains qualifying recruits in the basics of accounting, pay, budgets, and financial analysis.
+Army skill training doesn’t result in any special certifications but it does put soldiers in a good position to develop their skills and qualifications through on-the-job experience and additional off-duty education.

 Duties and Responsibilities

-Army financial technicians can expect progression opportunities comparable to their peers in other fields, including promotions and assignments, and postings are available in the Army Reserve and National Guard for those seeking less than full-time duty.
+Army financial management technicians can expect progression opportunities comparable to their peers in other fields, including promotions and assignments.
+Postings are available in the Army Reserve and National Guard for those seeking less than full-time duty.

-Soldiers in finance can also improve their chances of promotion and advancement through various off-duty courses and certifications.
+Soldiers in finance also can improve their chances for promotion and advancement through various off-duty courses and certifications.
 Many of these are directly related to their work, including Accredited Business Accountant, Certified Government Financial Manager, and Certified Financial Planner.
 The Army also offers promotion incentives to soldiers who seek some certifications that might be helpful in collateral duties, such as fitness instruction and sports medicine.
-Many of these certifications, without which transition to a civilian career in finance would be rocky indeed, are approved training programs under the Montgomery GI Bill.
-Depending on operational needs, soldiers may make arrangements with their superiors for time to take these courses or take them off-duty, with costs covered by their veteran benefits.

-For those that plan to parlay their military experience into a civilian career, Army Credentialing Opportunities On-Line suggests several related jobs, including bookkeepers, accountants, and payroll and timekeeping clerks, as well as numerous Federal positions.
+For those who plan to parlay their military experience into a civilian career, Army Credentialing Opportunities On-Line suggests several related jobs, including bookkeepers, accountants, and payroll and timekeeping clerks, as well as numerous federal positions.

-It may not be a match for every personality, but in Army Finance, you’ll contribute positively to the mission by doing a job that just has to be done.
-Despite the ire you may have to fend off when the inevitable pay snafu arises, as a dedicated Financial Management Technician, you can rest assured that you’re helping your fellow soldiers every day -- keeping them paid, provided for, and (even if they don’t always show it) a little happier.
+It may not be a match for every personality, but financial management technicians contribute positively to missions by doing a job that just has to be done.
+They keep fellow soldiers happy every day—keeping them paid, provided for, and a little happier.